-If there are vacancies (less than 20 students), the methodological courses will be opened for registration to students from previous cohorts (registration will be based on first come first served basis).
+Methodological courses are designed for first-year students.
+If there are vacancies (less than 20 students), it will be opened for registration to students from previous cohorts (registration will be based on first come first served basis).

-For students from previous cohorts (2nd year onwards) send an e-mail to: [email protected] Please indicate in the subject 'Registration to PhD Methodological Course' and the number of the couser for which you are applying.
+For students from previous cohorts (2nd year onwards) interested in taking this course, please send an e-mail to: [email protected].
+Please indicate in the subject 'Registration to PhD Methodological Course'.

 Defining and Working with Concepts in the Social Sciences

 Dates (tentative): 17-21 January 2022

 Concepts are foundational to the social-science enterprise.
 This workshop introduces you to two distinct ways to think about and work with them.
 One is the positivist approach to what is called concept “formation” or “reconstruction” – the formulation of a technical, neutral vocabulary for measuring, comparing, and generalizing.
 This approach focuses attention on building concepts with a high degree of external differentiation, internal coherence, explanatory utility, and content validity.
 The other is an interpretivist approach that focuses on what I call “elucidation.”
 Elucidation includes both an investigation into the language of daily life and a reflexive examination of social-science technical language.
 It is intended to illuminate both the worldviews of the people that social scientists wish to understand and the ways in which social scientists’ embeddedness in particular languages, historical eras, and power structures shapes the concepts with which they do their work.

 The main goals of the workshop are fourfold: